-To get there: 306 Union Avenue.
-This facility contains the Laconia Parks & Recreation offices, a gymnasium and meeting rooms.
+This facility contains the Laconia Parks & Recreation offices, a gymnasium, raquetball court, and meeting rooms.

-To get there: Court Street to Bay St. at the end left on to Winnisquam Avenue, 150 Winnisquam Avenue.
+Directions: Court Street to Bay St. at the end left on to Winnisquam Avenue, 150 Winnisquam Avenue.
 This area covers 3.7 acres with 600 feet of frontage on Lake Winnisquam with a beautiful beach.
-There is also fishing and a playground with picnic facilities.
+There is also fishing and a playground with picnic facilities as well as access to the WOW Trail.
 There are seasonal restrooms.

-To get there: Elm Street (Lakeport) to Bell Street, take right-hand road down to beach, 182 Bond Beach Rd.
+Directions: Elm Street (Lakeport) to Bell Street, take right-hand road down to beach, 182 Bond Beach Rd.
 This area has 1000 feet of frontage on Lake Opechee, including a life-guarded beach of approximately 200 feet.
-There are also picnic facilities with a changing-room facility with restrooms, and fishing.
+There are also picnic facilities changing rooms, restrooms and fishing.
 Most of this parcel is undeveloped and is used for nature walks and cross-country skiing.

-To get there: this property is directly behind the Laconia High School football field.
+This property is located directly behind the Laconia High School football field.
 This field is mostly used as a youth and High School practice facility.